-His past credits include an assistant coach position at Glimmerglass Opera, Tanglewood Music Center (assisting Maestro James Levine on Don Giovanni), and an apprenticeship with Florida Grand Opera for their 2008-2009 season.
+His past credits include an assistant coach position at Glimmerglass Opera, Tanglewood Music Center (assisting Maestro James Levine, the music director of Metropolitan Opera, on Don Giovanni), and an apprenticeship with Florida Grand Opera for their 2008-2009 season.
 He has been invited frequently to join summer programs as a faculty coach.
 They include the CoOPERAtive program in New Jersey, Opera on the Avalon in Newfoundland, Canada.
 He held a fellowship coach position at the Aspen Summer Music Festival and was a vocal pianist at the prestigious Music Academy of the West, where Marilyn Horne chairs the program.
-Mr. Kwong was the Music Director of the Undergraduate Opera Theater at Manhattan School of Music and has also worked with Maestro George Manahan on Cosi fan tutte.
+Mr. Kwong was the Music Director of the Undergraduate Opera Theater at Manhattan School of Music and has also worked with Maestro George Manahan (music director of the former New York City Opera) on Cosi fan tutte.

-Mr. Kwong has been a prizewinner of numerous competitions, including First Prize in the Advanced Improvisation and Second Prize in the Advanced Bach Session in the 12th Hong Kong (Asia) Piano Open Competition.
-He also holds a Fellowship of Trinity College London (FTCL) in solo piano.
+As a solo pianist, Mr. Kwong has been a prizewinner of numerous competitions, including First Prize in the Advanced Improvisation and Second Prize in the Advanced Bach Session in the 12th Hong Kong (Asia) Piano Open Competition.
+Prestigious halls he has appeared in include Carnegie Hall, Chamber Music Society of Lincoln Center and Kennedy Center in Washington D.C.
+He performed during Joey Reynolds’s show – WOR news talk radio 710HD in October 2009.
+He holds a Fellowship of Trinity College London (FTCL) as well as a Fellowship of Royal School of Music (FRSM) in solo piano with distinction.